ceilican/MantisWiki/Home.md

-Welcome to the etc-client wiki!
+## Welcome to the etc-client wiki!

+A miscellaneous collection of notes developers found worth recording...